 The Black Ministries Program is comprised of two components: the Black Ministries Certificate Program and Black Ministries educational outreach programs and events.
 The Black Ministries Program welcomes students of all denominational and religious backgrounds.
-For further details, please contact the program office at bmp@hartsem.edu or 860-509-9512.

 Writing Requirement for Black Ministries Program